 Personally, I like election years with lame duck Presidents.
-That way we have primaries for both parties and there can be some comparisons of the character of the debates that might calibrate sanity a little better than what we’re seeing now.
+That way we have primaries for both parties and there can be some comparisons of the debates that might calibrate sanity a little better than what we’re seeing now.
 I have my theories as to what the Democrats would look like in a dogfight, but I’ll keep those to myself for now.
-I’m pretty sure, though, that it wouldn’t be slapping to prove who’s the most historically ill-informed.
+I’m pretty sure, though, that it wouldn’t be bitch slapping to prove who’s the most ill-informed.

 As it is, we only have the Republican candidates from which to pull threads of continuity in terms of the public discourse and…well…I don’t like what I’m seeing.
 There is such a contentious view toward government that is being held by candidates who are (or have been) part of that government.
 If you believe their promise when they say, “I’m going to change the way Washington does business” then, I have to ask, why hasn’t that happened already?
 And don’t we hear that every election cycle?